An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Functoriality, derived and higher Lie groupoids

 Theorem \ref{compatthmLie} then gives rise to an equivalence between shifted symplectic and non-degenerate Poisson structures on super Lie $k$-groupoids, by reasoning as in \cite[Theorem \ref{poisson-Artinthm}]{poisson}.
-Likewise, the results of \S \ref{quantnsn} extend via these constructions from super NQ-manifolds to super Lie $k$-groupoids to give quantisation of non-degenerate Poisson structures; they also give quantisations of degenerate $0$-shifted Poisson structures on $k$-orbifolds (i.e. Lie $k$-groupoids for which all the partial matching maps are local diffeomorphisms).
+Likewise, the results of \S \ref{quantnsn} extend via these constructions from super NQ-manifolds to super Lie $k$-groupoids, as summarised at the end of this section.

 \begin{remark} Since submersions and local diffeomorphisms are the analogues in differential geometry of smooth and \'etale maps, in the terminology of \cite{stacks2,stacksintro} a super Lie $k$-groupoid $X_{\bt}$ is an Artin $k$-hypergroupoid in supermanifolds, and the construction above has allowed us to replace $X_{\bt}$ with a Deligne--Mumford $k$-hypergroupoid $N(X^{\Delta^{\bt}})$ in super NQ-manifolds.
-A further crucial property of this construction is that it preserves homotopy equivalences and hypercovers, as in Proposition \ref{biinftyFXwell0}, so the spaces of Poisson structures and of quantisations depend only on the hypersheafification of the super Lie $k$-groupoid on the big site of supermanifolds (with covers generated by surjective submersions); in other words, they depend only on the Morita equivalence class, so are invariants of differentiable superstacks. \end{remark}
+A further crucial property of this construction is that it preserves homotopy equivalences and hypercovers, generalising Proposition \ref{biinftyFXwell0}, so the spaces of Poisson structures and of quantisations depend only on the hypersheafification of the super Lie $k$-groupoid on the big site of supermanifolds (with covers generated by surjective submersions); in other words, they depend only on the Morita equivalence class, so are invariants of differentiable superstacks.

+Precisely, Morita equivalences of super Lie $k$-groupoids are generated by submersive hypercovers, i.e. morphisms $X_{\bt} \to Y_{\bt}$ for which the relative matching maps

+are surjective submersions for all $m \ge 0$ (the $m=0$ case is $X_0 \to Y_0$, and the maps are in fact automatically diffeomorphisms for $m \ge k$). \cite[Proposition \ref{poisson-biinftyFXwell}]{poisson} ensures that these morphisms induce equivalences on spaces of Poisson structures. \end{remark}